You are here: Home Users and Science Experimental facilities Collaborating research group beamlines BM28 - XMaS - The UK CRG

 LiverpoolEPSRC Warwick

-XMaS is a project of Warwick and Liverpool Universities, funded by the UK Engineering and Physical Sciences Research Council
+XMaS is a project of the Universities of Warwick and Liverpool, funded by EPSRC, the UK Engineering and Physical Sciences Research Council.